godotengine/godot-docs/classes/class_arvrcontroller.rst

   .. _class_ARVRController_controller_id:

 - :ref:`int<class_int>` **controller_id** - The controller's id.

+A controller id of 0 is unbound and will always result in an inactive node.
+Controller id 1 is reserved for the first controller that identifies itself as the left hand controller and id 2 is reserved for the first controller that identifies itself as the right hand controller.

-The first controller that the :ref:`ARVRServer<class_arvrserver>` detects will have id 1, the second id 2, the third id 3, etc. When a controller is turned off, it's slot is freed.
+For any other controller that the :ref:`ARVRServer<class_arvrserver>` detects we continue with controller id 3.

+When a controller is turned off, its slot is freed.
 This ensures controllers will keep the same id even when controllers with lower ids are turned off.

   .. _class_ARVRController_rumble: